The Academic Campus

 Main Building, Vassar’s oldest and largest building, is the heart of the residential campus.
 A handsome and monumental structure designed by James Renwick Jr., it houses the Office of the President, the College Center, and other administrative offices.
 The top three floors serve as a residence hall for approximately 300 students.
 In 1986, Main was named a National Historic Landmark, along with the Empire State Building and the Metropolitan Museum of Art.

 The College Center, at the rear of Main Building, is the hub of campus life.
 The center provides rooms for social, educational, and extracurricular activities and auxiliary services for the college community.
-It houses the Office of Campus Activities, a post office, the Vassar College Bookstore, a computer store, the WVKR radio station, offices for student government, organizations, and publications, the Retreat dining area, the Kiosk coffee bar, and Matthew’s Mug.
+It houses the Office of Campus Activities, a post office, a computer store, the WVKR radio station, offices for student government, organizations, and publications, the Retreat dining area, and Matthew’s Mug.

 The College Center also includes the College Information Center, the James W. Palmer III ‘90 Gallery, and the multipurpose room.
 The College Information Center disseminates information about campus events as well as local area events and points of interest.
 The Palmer Gallery is open year-round with rotating exhibitions featuring the work of faculty, students, local artists, and arts organizations.

 Residential life is an essential component of a Vassar education, giving students the opportunity to experience the value of being part of a diverse community.
-In addition to Main, there are seven coeducational residence halls, one hall for women only, and one cooperative (where students do their own shopping, cooking, and cleaning).
+In addition to Main, there are seven coeducational residence houses, one house for women only, and one cooperative.
 Most students live in one of these houses through their junior year.
 Most seniors (and some juniors) choose to live in one of the college’s partially furnished apartment complexes-the Town Houses, Terrace Apartments, and South Commons.
 Within easy walking distance of the library and academic buildings, these apartments house four to five students, each with his or her own bedroom.

 Students, too, are important members of the residential life team.
 Chosen and trained by Residential Life, student fellows work with the first-year students on their halls to make the transition to life at Vassar as smooth as possible.
-Each residence has a house intern, also a student, who coordinates the activities of the student fellows.
-Finally, every residence elects student officers who help to set, and enforce, house policies.
+Each residence has a house student adviser who coordinates the activities of the student fellows.
+Finally, every residence elects student officers who help provide leadership in the houses.
 The president of the house sits on the Vassar Student Association Council, the legislative body of the student government.

-Students have unlimited access to ACDC.
-They can swipe into the dining hall any time it is open (daily until 1am), whether they want just to grab a quick snack or a piece of fruit or to sit down for a full meal.
+In collaboration with the award-winning food service company Bon Appetit, Vassar offers a campus dining program designed to meet the dietary needs of a wide variety of students with non-vegetarian, vegetarian, vegan, flexitarian, gluten-free, and kosher options.
+The primary dining venue, Gordon Commons, features an open and welcoming environment.
+Students have unlimited access to Gordon Commons and can swipe into the dining hall any time it is open (daily until 1am), whether they want to grab a quick snack or a piece of fruit or to sit down to a full meal.

-In addition to ACDC, Campus Dining offers options in other convenient locations for members of the community who want to grab a bite to eat or a beverage.
-The Retreat in the College Center serves breakfast, lunch, and dinner with made-to-order sandwiches and grill items, soups and salads, daily specials, and more.
-The Vassar Express, also in the College Center, offers bagged breakfast and lunch options.
+In addition to Gordon Commons, Campus Dining offers options in other convenient locations for members of the community who want to grab a bite to eat or a beverage.
+The Retreat in the College Center serves breakfast and lunch with made-to-order sandwiches and grill items, soups and salads, daily specials, and more.
+The Vassar Express, also in the College Center, offers self-serve breakfast and lunch options.
 In the Bridge for Laboratory Sciences, the Bridge Café serves breakfast and lunch, and Matthew’s Bean in the Thompson Library serves snacks and beverages on weekday evenings and Sunday afternoons.

 Student Government and Extracurricular Activities

-Every student at the college is a member of the Vassar Student Association (VSA), the student government.
+The Vassar Student Association (VSA), the student government represents the students of the college.
 The VSA Executive Board is composed of seven elected officers who act as a team to oversee the day-to-day operations of the VSA.
-They serve on VSA Senate and meet weekly to discuss issues, agenda items for council meetings, and funding requests.
+They serve on VSA Senate and meet weekly to discuss issues, agenda items for senate meetings, and funding requests.
 Their office is located in College Center 207, and their weekly office hours are open to all interested students.

 The VSA Senate, the legislative body of the student government, is made up of three senators from each class, one each in the areas of Activities, Student Affairs, and Strategic Planning, as well as other Committee Chairs and Co-Chairs, in addition to the Executive Board.
 The Senate meets weekly on Sunday nights at 7:00pm in New England 105.
 Meetings are open to all students, minutes are public, and any student may bring agenda items.

 The VSA leadership represents the student body in college policy-making, which affects both educational and personal lives.
 The VSA leadership works with the faculty, administration, alumnae/i, and trustees.
 Students are elected to serve on many important committees of the college, such as the Committee on Curricular Policies, the Committee on College Life, and the Campus Master Planning Committee.
-Students are also elected from each class year to serve on the Judicial Board, convened throughout the year to evaluate cases of academic and conduct violations.
+Students are also selected to serve on various panels, convened throughout the year to evaluate cases of academic and conduct violations.

-The range of student organizations–over 125 in number–is as broad and as diverse as the interests of Vassar students.
-There are currently well over 100 organizations and club sports–political groups, social action groups, newspapers and literary magazines, comedy troupes, and many others.
+The range of student organizations is as broad and as diverse as the interests of Vassar students.
+There are currently well over 145 organizations and club sports–political groups, social action groups, newspapers and literary magazines, comedy troupes, and many others.

 Performing Arts: There are numerous student drama groups–Future Waitstaff of America, Idlewild, Merely Players, Philaletheis, Shakespeare Troupe, Unbound, and the Woodshed Theater Ensemble–who produce plays throughout the academic year in the Susan Stein Shiva Theater.
 In some cases they produce traditional repertoire, but they often showcase new works by student playwrights as well.
 There are also several comedy troupes, each with its own style and performing tradition–Improv, Happily Ever Laughter, No Offense, Indecent Exposure–as well as numerous a cappella groups, several dance troupes, a circus arts group, several instrumental and choral ensembles.

-Publications/Communications: Vassar students publish the Miscellany News, a weekly paper, the Chronicle, a monthly publication, and the Vassarion, the college yearbook.
+Publications/Communications: Vassar students publish the Miscellany News, a weekly paper, and the Vassarion, the college yearbook.
 In addition, there are numerous student literary magazines and political journals as well as an FM radio station, WVKR, one of the most powerful college stations in New York State.

 Cultural/Religious/Identity Groups: The Vassar community includes students from a wide variety of backgrounds.
-Cultural, religious, and identity groups include Access, Act Out, African Students Union, Asian Students Alliance, Black Students Union, Caribbean Students Alliance, Catholic Community, Christian Fellowship, Council of Black Seniors, Episcopal Church of Vassar College, MEChA, Poder Latino, Queer Coalition of Vassar College, South Asian Students Alliance, Transmission, Unitarian Universalists, Vassar Islamic Society, Vassar Jewish Union, and the Vassar International Students Association.
+Cultural, religious, and identity groups include Access, African Students Union, Asian Students Alliance, Black Students Union, Caribbean Students Alliance, Catholic Community, Christian Fellowship, Council of Black Seniors, Episcopal Church of Vassar College, MEChA, Poder Latino, South Asian Students Alliance, Transmission, Unitarian Universalists, Vassar Jewish Union, Vassar Muslim Students Union, the Vassar International Students Association, and Vassar Voices for Planned Parenthood.

 Service/Political Action: Vassar has a long tradition of social activism and volunteer work.
-Some of the service and political action groups include: Amnesty International, Challah for Hunger, CHOICE, College Democrats, Democracy Matters, Feminist Majority Leadership Alliance, Forum for Political Thought, Grassroots Alliance for Alternative Politics, Habitat for Humanity, Hunger Action, Moderate Independent Conservative Alliance, Operation Donation, PEACE, Vassar Animal Rescue Coalition, Vassar Haiti Project, the Vassar Prison Initiative, and more.
+Some of the service and political action groups include: Amnesty International, Challah for Hunger, CHOICE, College Democrats, Democracy Matters, Feminist Alliance, Forum for Political Thought, Grassroots Alliance for Alternative Politics, Habitat for Humanity, Hunger Action, Vassar Animal Rights Coalition, Vassar Haiti Project, the Vassar Prison Initiative, Vassar Refugee Solidarity, and more.

-Clubs/Organizations: The list is never complete because groups form and disband in response to student interests and initiatives, but a sampling of active clubs and organizations includes: Aikido Club, Ceramics Club, Debate Society, Equestrian Club, French Club, Nordic Team, Outing Club, PHOCUS Photography Club, Run Vassar, Sailing Team, Ski Team, Synchronized Skating, Vassar Bikes, Vassar Filmmakers, Vassar Quidditch, and Vassar Ultimate Frisbee.
+Clubs/Organizations: The list is never complete because groups form and disband in response to student interests and initiatives, but a sampling of active clubs and organizations includes: Aikido Club, Ceramics Club, Debate Society, Equestrian Club, French Club, Outing Club, PHOCUS Photography Club, Run Vassar, Ski Team, Vassar Bikes, Vassar Filmmakers, Vassar Quidditch, and Vassar Ultimate Frisbee.
 For the full list of student organizations and their contact information, visit the VSA website at http://vsa.vassar.edu/activities/organizations

 Sports and Fitness